 There are two types of hypervisors: native or bare-metal hypervisors (a.k.a.
 Type 1 hypervisors) and hosted hypervisors (otherwise called Type 2 hypervisors).

 The first type controls the hardware that hosts it and manages the operating systems that the hardware accommodates as guests.
 If one were to draw two rectangles stacked one over the other, the bottom layer represents the host machine (server hardware), while the one directly on top of it is the hypervisor.
 Adding three smaller rectangles to sit on an upper layer above the hypervisor would be comparable to connecting three virtual machines to the underlying hardware through the hypervisor.
 A hypervisor set up this way is Type 1 (see image at the top of this blog post).

 The second type provides virtualized input/output devices and memory management from the operating system that hosts it.
 If one were to add a new rectangle to the stack described in the previous paragraph and place it between the server hardware and the hypervisor layers, the new rectangle layer would represent the operating system providing virtual services to the virtual machines at the topmost layer through the hypervisor.
-This is a Type 2 hypervisor setup, and a graphical illustration of it is presented below.
+This is a Type 2 hypervisor setup, and a graphical illustration of it is presented Above.

 The basic difference between a Type I and Type II hypervisor, as the illustrations show, lies on where the hypervisor runs from.
 Type 1 runs directly on the server hardware while Type 2 runs on a host operating system.
 However, there is apparently no formal definition of Type 1 and Type 2 hypervisors based on established standards.

 XenServer (from Citrix) and ESXi (from VMWare) are typical examples of Type 1 hypervisors, while VMWare Server, Microsoft VirtualPC, and Sun VirtualBox are those of Type 2.